nutanix-cloud-native/cluster-api-provider-nutanix/README.md

 The API itself is shared across multiple cloud providers allowing for true Nutanix hybrid cloud deployments of Kubernetes.

 ## How to Deploy a Kubernetes Cluster on Nutanix Cloud Infrastucture
-Check out the [getting started guide](./docs/getting_started.md) for launching a cluster on Nutanix Cloud Infrastructure.
+Check out the [getting started guide](https://opendocs.nutanix.com/capx/latest/getting_started/) for launching a cluster on Nutanix Cloud Infrastructure.

 ## Features

 ## Compatibility with Cluster API and Kubernetes Versions

 ## Documentation
+Visit the `Cluster API Provider: Nutanix (CAPX)` section on [opendocs.nutanix.com](https://opendocs.nutanix.com/) for all documentation related to CAPX.

 ## Contributing
 See the [contributing docs](CONTRIBUTING.md).